AnalogMan151/NTRBootHax-Pack/README.md

 7. Press `A` and select `FIRM image options > Boot FIRM`.
 8. Input key combo to start SafeBoot9StrapInstaller.
 9. Follow on-screen instructions to install B9S to target device.
-10. After a successful install press `Start` to reboot back into GodMode9.
+10. After a successful install press `A` to reboot back into GodMode9.

 ##### Move essential files to target SD:
 11. Decline making an essential backup again.
 Press the Home button and go to `More > Scripts > 1-SD2RAM`